USS Monterey (CG-61): 2011

 In March 2011, Monterey was sent to the Mediterranean as the first part of the planned European anti-ballistic missile defense shield.
 In June 2011, Monterey arrived in the Black Sea to participate in multinational military exercises, "Sea Breeze 2011", cosponsored by the US and Ukraine, whose theme is antipiracy operations, leading to protests from Russia.

 2017

 In October 2017, Monterey was sent on an unscheduled deployment to the 5th fleet.

 2018

 On 14 April 2018, Monterey launched thirty Tomahawk missiles from a position in the Red Sea as part of a bombing campaign in retaliation for the Syrian government's alleged use of chemical weapons against people in Douma.

 2020

 In December 2020 the US Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2022.

 2021

 In May 2021, Monterey intercepted a stateless dhow in the North Arabian Sea and seized an illegal shipment of thousands of small arms, including Type 56 rifles, PKM machine guns, Russian-made anti-tank guided missiles, rocket-propelled grenades, and sniper rifles.

+On 13 August 2021 the Monterey visited the Berenice Naval Base in Egypt as part of US-Egyptian military maritime cooperation and hosted Admiral Ahmed Khaled Hassan Saeed.